raphCode/master-thesis-muzero/discussion.typ

 equilibrium !sty.
 However, this the resulting !sty may not precisely be the optimal !sty computes by !bi in !gt, as introduced in @sec-bi_mp.

+Modeling every !dp of every !pl in the MCTS creates a very high branching factor, which makes it difficult to reach high search depths.
+An alternative is to use opponent models that model the moves of other !pls in a deterministic fashion.
+This effectiveld transforms a !mp !g into a !sp !g by hiding the other !pls's !as in the !env transitions.
+@mcts_oppo

+Exploring further limitations of my approach and how to overcome them could be an interesting direction for future research.